 Ziplining is still on her bucket list of fun things to do.

 After discovering romance novels quite by accident, Marilyn revived an interest in writing.
 Since 2006 she's had over 40 short stories published in the confessions and romance magazines, and in 2013 she sold her first book.
-She is an active member of Romance Writers of America and her local RWA chapter, Heart of Dixie Romance Writers.
-Her involvement on the local and national levels has combined to give her a great love of the romance genre as well as developing friendships that span the globe.
+She is an active member of her local writing group, Heart of Dixie Fiction Writers.

 In addition to reading and writing, Marilyn loves watching TV crime dramas, cooking for one and gardening in a few pots on her patio.
 Her motto is “Have passport, will travel,” and she is always ready to add another location to the list of 32 states and 21 foreign countries she has visited.

 A native of North Carolina, Marilyn arrived in Huntsville, Alabama by way of Frankfurt, Germany.
 She has lived in Alabama longer than anywhere else and calls it home.
 She raised two great sons and now loves to dote on her two terrific granddaughters and new grandson, a task made easier by her retirement from the day job.